supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 # Changelog
 ## 25th of December, 2022 (Merry Christmas and Happy Holidays!)
 - This page has been completed.
 I'll make an effort to go over it again occasionally to make sure everything is clear and concise.
 Do not hesitate to get in touch if you have any questions!
 - This is my present to the community; I'm grateful to everyone who assisted.
 Thank you for Dr. Wozniak for writing such detailed documentations, I had a great time reading it.
-A massive thank you to Alexis creating and hosting this website.
+A massive thank you to Alexis for creating and hosting this website.

 ## 29th of April, 2022
 - Updated [Alertness tab](#alertness-tab) section (it's still a work-in-progress).